Featured List

 Using Swing Points and Market Structure

-Applying OTE principle
+Applying OTE principles

 As mentioned in the past section, an Optimal Trade Entry is a confluence of various factors.
 For this case, let's take the following market scenario: